MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 of that type can be used at a time.
 The Active option indicates which workflow of that type will be used.

-Mark the Active option to make the workflow you’re configuring the active workflow.
+Mark the Active option to make the workflow you're configuring the active workflow.
 You must have at least one step created for the workflow before you can activate a workflow.
 If you do not want to implement this workflow in your company just yet, leave the Active option unmarked.

-If there is already an active workflow of this type, you’ll need to deactivate that workflow first, before activating this workflow.
+If there is already an active workflow of this type, you'll need to deactivate that workflow first, before activating this workflow.
 When you save the workflow and there is already an active workflow of this type, a message appears stating that there may be only one active workflow per